 Pickering’s 2025 Budget

-Budget decisions can have a profound impact on our daily lives.
-Explore the various ways that you can learn more and get involved in the City’s 2025 budget process below.
+Budget decisions can have a profound impact on our daily lives - explore the various ways that you can learn more about the City’s 2025 budget process below.

 1. Pickering’s 2025 Participatory Budget - How would you use $300,000 to improve your community?
 Thank you to everyone who participated.
 The voting period is now closed - please stay tuned for results.